General

 Range and Habitat

-Eurasian Dotterel: Native of Eurasia; uncommon in western Alaska during summer.
+Eurasian Dotterel: This species is a native of Eurasia.
+It occurs occasionally in northwestern Alaska during summer months, and has also been recorded along the Pacific Coast to southern California.
 Nests on plateaus and mountain slopes below highest tops; prefers dry sandy or stony areas on high plateaus during winter.

 Breeding and Nesting